opportunity-hack/Hackathon-Runbook/six-month.md

 You should have line-of-sight on a venue.
 Without that, you can't have a date, so you can't be "T minus anything".
 This is your highest priority to chase down.

+## DevPost

+Setup your Devpost site and start populating it.
+If that's your only website, fine.
+If it is not your only website, update your website with the dates, times and links to your Devpost site.

 ## Recruiting

 You need three people identified to act as coordinators for recruiting.
 There can be some cross-over (e.g. your sponsor coordinator could help with a university pitch), but in general this will be their primary job.
 If you ask them to do more, it's likely at a cost of effectiveness.